Oracle Licensing

 How does Oracle measure software usage?

-Oracle uses metrics such as processor-based and user-based calculations to measure software usage and ensure compliance.
+Oracle utilizes metrics, including processor-based and user-based calculations, to measure software usage and ensure compliance.

 What challenges do startups face with Oracle licensing?